sveinbjornt/Sloth/README.md

 Sloth is a Mac application that displays a list of all open files and sockets in use by all running applications on your system.
 This makes it easy to see which apps are using which files and sockets.

-Sloth is a GUI built on top of the powerful [`lsof`](https://en.wikipedia.org/wiki/Lsof) command line tool.
-The output of `lsof` is parsed and shown in a searchable, filterable table view with some convenient user-friendly functionality such as revealing files in the Finder, killing a file's owning process, displaying file info, filtering by volumes, and so on.
-See screenshots.
+Sloth is a graphical user interface built on top of the powerful [`lsof`](https://en.wikipedia.org/wiki/Lsof) command line tool.
+The output of `lsof` is parsed and shown in a searchable, filterable table view with some convenient user-friendly functionality such as revealing files in the Finder, killing a file's owning process, displaying file info, filtering by volumes and access mode, and so on.
+Check out the screenshots.

 ## Download